soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 Experienced developers understand the reasons that cause these differences, but it turns out to be quite baffling for users new to Scala.

-#### Extension Methods Gone Worse
+#### The Ugly: Extension Methods

-Another feature of Scala, extension methods, makes implicit numeric conversions much worse Java's.
+Another feature of Scala, extension methods, makes implicit numeric conversions much worse.

 Java's primitive types come without any methods, only operations like `+`, `-`, `%`, `<<`.
-Scala's idea of minimizing the distinction between unboxed and boxed numbers means that numeric types could receive "convenience" extension methods.
+Scala's idea of minimizing the distinction between unboxed and boxed numbers means that numeric types could receive "convenience" extension methods like `round`, `floor`, `toBinaryString` or `toDegrees`.
-`round`, `floor`, `toBinaryString`, `toDegrees` as well as many others were added.

-This gives rise to another round of puzzlers like the following:
+This gives rise to another set of puzzlers like the following:

 ```scala
 123456789.round == 123456792